carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 `imgpkg` only is aware of `registry.io` (the original location of the OCI Image) and `other.registry.io` (the location where the Bundle is being pulled)

-If the Registry URL to where the Bundle is copied is saved in the `ImagesLocation` file, `imgpkg`, would be able to know about the interim registry, allowing for a best effort find of all the OCI Images.

 **Note:** It is out of scope situations where not all OCI Images are relocated. `imgpkg` will try to do a best effort to find all the OCI Images for a particular Bundle using the order defined [here](#searching-order-for-oci-image).